rtaylor777/ps_cmd_rev_shell/README.md

 If you can download and run the VBScript Launcher file it is far superior in the following ways: You can run the script multiple times and it will continue making reverse shell connections to the msfconsole multi/handler.
 You can close the original command window that you ran the Launcher script in and the reverse shells continue running.
 You can even run the Launcher script from within an existing reverse shell connection and it will launch another reverse shell connection to the multi/handler.

+After catching a reverse shell in the multi/handler you can switch to it as usual.
+You will need to hit the Enter key at least once after switching to the new session before you will see a prompt.

+Use the CTRL-Z key combination to background a session as usual.

 **Entered Text Is Echoed Back**

 I always wondered why the reverse shell established with netcat echoed the command that was entered back as well as the output.
 I discovered the answer while trying to figure out why when a session was backgrounded in the multi/handler and then when I later returned to it none of the entered text was visible, and the output text was jumbled up with some of it on the input prompt line itself.
 As soon as I echoed back the input command text as well as the output with my PowerShell/cmd reverse shell, returning to a backgrounded session resulted in a session display that made sense.